This might be the prettiest small town to visit this fall in Ontario

 After that, take a hike out to the Menesetung Bridge, which will give you a stunning view of the fall colours just outside of town.
 The former railway passage has been converted to a foot path to give visitors a breathtaking view.

-The historic Goderich Gaol (jail) is closed due to COVID-19 but a landmark nonetheless.
-This National Historic Site is where the last public hanging in Canada took place.
+The historic Goderich Gaol (jail) is a National Historic Site where the last public hanging in Canada took place.

 If you're looking to get out of town this fall, don't miss a chance to spend some time in a quiet recluse on the beautiful shores of Lake Huron.
 You’ll be happy to see the stunning fall colours in a town known for its foliage and natural beauty.